 Dr Eric Colleary, Cline Curator of Theater and Performing arts at the Harry Ransom Center, The University of Austin, Texas, emailed to say that the actual poster is in their collection.
 With the permission of the Harry Ransom Center the poster is reproduced here.
 Incidentally, they have some wonderful Houdini ephemera available for viewing on the department website including some of Houdini's scrapbooks.

-Image courtesy of The Harry Ransom Center
+Image courtesy of The Harry Ransom Center the University of Austin, Texas |

 The playbill displays the proprietor of Winchester Music Hall as R Preece.
 The first thing I learned was that Preece had given up his management of the Winchester Music Hall by March 1878.
 Which means the playbill is earlier than Houdini's estimate.